yashc123/SafeRouteNYC/README.md

 Raw open data becomes a safety model here.
 Three data sources are ingested asynchronously and joined against the street graph via a cKDTree spatial index (O(log n) nearest-segment lookups instead of brute force).

 **The coordinate-truncation fix:** NYPD publishes incident coordinates truncated to block level, so a naive join leaves most segments with no data.
-Each incident's weight is spread across nearby segments within a 65m radius, distance-weighted and normalized so the total signal is conserved rather than inflated — raising crime coverage from ~9.6% to ~91.8% of segments while keeping the aggregate incident count exact.
+Each incident's weight is spread across nearby segments within a 65m radius, distance-weighted and normalized so the total signal is conserved rather than inflated, raising crime coverage from ~9.6% to ~91.8% of segments while keeping the aggregate incident count exact.

 **Lighting** uses the same proximity approach within a smaller radius, with a neutral fallback for segments lacking lamp data, so missing lighting is never misread as "dangerous."